jbenbassat/GTS-OCP-Solution/OpenShift/NetApp-Design-OCP.md

 - [ ] IBM Confidential
 - [X] Public
-##Concepts of ONTAP Storage systems
+## Concepts of ONTAP Storage systems
-###ONTAP Portfolio
+### ONTAP Portfolio
 NetApp ONTAP, is an industry leading enterprise data management software, combines new levels of simplicity, flexibility, and security with powerful data management capabilities, proven storage efficiencies, and leading cloud integration.
 The current major release of ONTAP is ONTAP 9 and it is delivered as the standard storage OS in the entire AFF and FAS hardware appliances from NetApp, as well as on the software-based storage offerings available in leading cloud providers.
 ONTAP is mature storage OS, rich with features and capabilities and is installed at many thousands of customers.
 ONTAP is supported standard by IBM GTS and also used for the major storage offerings in the IBM Cloud, namely Endurance and Performance, and also beyond.
 As described below, ONTAP is available in various flavors.
-A pdf with additional information about NetApp ONTAP software can be found [here] (https://www.netapp.com/pdf.html?item=/media/7413-ds-3231.pdf), and a link to the published web content can be found [here](https://www.netapp.com/data-management/ontap-data-management-software/).
+A pdf with additional information about NetApp ONTAP software can be found [here](https://www.netapp.com/pdf.html?item=/media/7413-ds-3231.pdf), and a link to the published web content can be found [here](https://www.netapp.com/data-management/ontap-data-management-software/).

  - **HW Appliances**